leeian1011/trsh/README.md

 It's not exactly like a socket, but its eerily similar and it helps me understand much better.
 It's a lot of redirecting io around.

+- Had an issue whereby after every second input that involes a pipe, a seg fault occurs, turns out there was an error on how I was parsing the user input.

+- When creating the right-side command, I accidentally set the '\n' character to '\0' before I call `parse_execute()` on it.

+- This causes `parse_execute()` to continuously cycle through memory addresses and causes a segfault.